 An evolving suite of interactive dashboards for analyzing extramural funding.

-In cooperation with the STAR Advisory Board, the STAR Program has developed a six-week training bootcamp with a pre-award focus for newly hired Research Administrators (in their position for a year or less).
+In cooperation with the STAR Advisory Board, the STAR Program has developed a six-week training bootcamp with a post-award focus for newly hired Research Administrators (in their position for a year or less).

 Researchers working with animal models must complete regulatory online training modules to ensure animals are used appropriately and humanely.
 The Institutional Animal Care and Use Committee (IACUC), Division of Comparative Medicine (DCM), and Research Education & Information (REI) are redesigning these trainings to include the most current and relevant information.